poliastro/poliastro/docs/source/quickstart.md

 ```

 To see a complete list of properties, check out the
-:py:class:`poliastro.twobody.orbit.Orbit` class on the API reference.
+{py:class}`poliastro.twobody.orbit.Orbit` class on the API reference.

 ## Moving forward in time: propagation

-Now that we have defined an orbit, we might be interested in computing
-how is it going to evolve in the future.
-In the context of orbital
-mechanics, this process is known as **propagation**, and can be
-performed with the ``propagate`` method of
+Now that we have defined an orbit, we might be interested in computing how is it going to evolve in the future.
+In the context of orbital mechanics, this process is known as **propagation**, and can be performed with the ``propagate`` method of {py:class}`~poliastro.twobody.orbit.Orbit` objects:
-:py:class:`~poliastro.twobody.orbit.Orbit` objects:

 ```python